ShareFacebook Twitter AddThis

 11 iconic elBulli Dishes

-Perhaps Adrià's most famous dish, the liquid olive, which can still be sampled at Albert Adria's Tickets bar in Barcelona.
-A true icon of molecular gastronomy, watch them being made further down.
+A true icon of molecular gastronomy and perhaps Adrià's most famous dish, the liquid olive, which can still be sampled at Albert Adria's Tickets bar in Barcelona.
+A true icon of molecular gastronomy.

 The Thaw – green pinecone-infused sorbet, with toasted pine nuts.
 Pretty as a picture.